ZacharyGeurts/AMOURANTHRTX/README.md

 Digress.
 The swapchain picks always best for your platform.
 "Seriously?"
 Yeah.
 It's like 300 lines, so if you do not like it, Grok can write you a whole new one.
 It gives you HDR and we can sync to exact refresh, unless on x11 like me, but I will never match Wayland.
+Maybe...
+Inital results with Plastic Beach were not great at preventing tearing.
-I'll ride Mint till I get Mailbox and 2! frames in flight.
+Grok and I ride Mint till I topple Mailbox and 2! frames in flight.

 Wait... what? o.O
 Grok.